nemo0622/pokeemerald-expansion/README.md

     20. By wittycrow
     21. By Coffee in the Pokémon Emerald Seaglass Discord Server (thank you!)
     22. By lakeofdance, from Substitube public resource
+    23. By Koolboyman, from Substitube public resource
 - Trainer Sprites:
+    - Amali and Harper sprited by me, based on TrainerDX GBC Trainer template sprites
+    - Johto (Ethan/Lyra) outfits by Solo993
+    - Kalos (Calem/Serena) outfits by com3tiin, Poketto, and Solo993 on DeviantArt
+    - Alolan (Elio/Selene), Paldean (Nemona/Arven), and Hylian (Link/Zelda) outfits commissioned from [TortleDove on Twitter](https://x.com/dovetortle?lang=en)
     - Many Sapphire-based GBC sprite devamps by leesongjae620 on DeviantArt
     - Some GBC style Trainer sprites from Pokémon Crystal
     - Scientist F, Punk Rocker, Hiker, and a few other sprites from Solo993's Unova sprite devamps